-In particular, the achievement of the Programme Area 3 targets (listed in Table 3 below) by 2020 would represent a significant contribution towards to the delivery of SDGs 1, 2, 5, 6, 11 and 13 through the following SDG-related impacts by 2030, inter alia:
+The achievement of the Programme Area 3 Targets (listed in Table 3 below) by 2020 would represent a significant contribution towards to the delivery of SDGs 1, 2, 5, 6, 11 and 13 through the following SDG-related impacts, inter alia:

-- Increases in sustainable food production attributable to NBS-related programmes and policies, with particular emphasis on small-scale producers, women, family farmers and indigenous peoples (contribution to SDGs 1, 2 and 5); - Increased number of beneficiaries having access to NBS-supported sustainable water supplies (quantity and quality) by 2030 (contribution to SDGs 5 and 6); - Increased GtCO2e / year attributable to NBS sequestered by 2030 (contribution to SDGs 11 and 13); - Documented reduction in number of casualties from natural disasters, and reduced economic losses attributed to NBS-supported climate adaptation programmes and policies (contribution to SDGs 11 and 13); - Decrease in area subject to desertification and other forms of land and soil degradation by 2030 (contribution to SDGs 15).
+- Increases in sustainable food production attributable to nature-based solutions (NBS)-related programmes and policies, with particular emphasis on small-scale producers, women, family farmers and indigenous peoples (contribution to SDGs 1, 2 and 5); - Increased number of beneficiaries having access to NBS-supported sustainable water supplies (quantity and quality) by 2030 (contribution to SDGs 5 and 6); - Increased sequestration, attributable to NBS, of global carbon dioxide emissions (GtCO2e per year) by 2030 (contribution to SDGs 11 and 13); - Documented reduction, attributable to NBS-supported climate adaptation programmes and policies, in the number of casualties and the magnitude of economic losses due to natural disasters (contribution to SDGs 11 and 13); - Decrease in area subject to desertification and other forms of land and soil degradation by 2030 (contribution to SDGs 15).

-This Programme Area will also continue to enable IUCN's contribution started in the period 2013-2016 to the achievement of the Aichi Biodiversity Targets listed in Table 3 below.
+This Programme Area will also continue to enable IUCN's contribution, ongoing from the 2013-2016 Programme period, to the achievement of the Aichi Biodiversity Targets listed in Table 3 below.

-Table 3: overview of Programme Area 3
+Table 3: Overview of Programme Area 3

-Global Result 3 Sub-results 2020 Targets Contribution to SDG Targets Contribution to Aichi Targets Societies recognise and enhance the ability of healthy and restored ecosystems to make effective contributions to meeting societal challenges of climate change, food security and economic and social development.
-SR 3.1 - Credible and trusted knowledge on how nature-based solutions can directly contribute to addressing major societal challenges is available and used by decision-makers at all levels.
-21. IUCN and partners are equipped to systematically collect and compile disaggregated data that enables the assessment of the material benefits and cultural values that flow from ecosystems to, inter alia, indigenous peoples and local communities.
-22. IUCN and partners have a peer-reviewed framework and tools to guide the targeting of nature based solutions and assessment of nature based solutions effectiveness in contributing to relevant SDGs and Aichi Targets at national or sub-national level.
-23. Key nature-based solutions interventions promoted by IUCN, (e.g. FLR, DRR, and MFF, river basin management and protected areas, etc.) are equipped to systematically assess and monitor the requisite incountry enabling frameworks, including legal, customary, institutional and resourcing mechanisms for implementation.
-1.5; 2.4; 3.9; 4.7; 5a; 6a; 6b; 6.3; 6.4; 6.5; 6.6; 11.b; 11.3; 11.4; 11.5; 12.b; 12.2; 12.6; 12.8; 13.1;14.1; 14.2; 14.7; 15.a; 15.1; 15.3; 15.4; 15.5; 15.9; 16.6; 16.7 1, 2, 7, 11, 14, 15, 18,19, 20 SR 3.2 - Inclusive governance and resourcing mechanisms to facilitate the effective deployment of nature based solutions are tested and adopted by decisionmakers at all levels.
-24. Legal, policy and institutional mechanisms (at the national and sub-national level) that support and reward ecosystem stewardship by local communities and other resource managers for the delivery of societal benefits have been piloted and documented.
-25. Mechanisms to facilitate the active participation of women, youth and indigenous peoples as key stakeholders in the design and implementation of nature-based solutions are tested, evaluated and promoted.
-26. Additional international or national financial mechanisms that encourage the deployment of nature-based solutions are established and /or strengthened.
+Global Result 3 Sub-results (SR) 2020 Targets Contribution to SDG Targets Contribution to Aichi Targets Societies recognise and enhance the ability of healthy and restored ecosystems to make effective contributions to meeting societal challenges of climate change, food security, human health and well-being, and economic and social development.
+SR 3.1 - Credible and trusted knowledge on how nature-based solutions can directly contribute to addressing major societal challenges is available and used by decision makers at all levels.
+22. IUCN and partners are equipped to systematically collect and compile disaggregated data that enables the assessment of the material benefits and cultural values that flow from ecosystems to, inter alia, indigenous peoples and local communities.
+23. IUCN and partners have a peer-reviewed framework and tools to guide the targeting of nature-based solutions and assessment of nature-based solutions effectiveness in contributing to relevant SDGs and Aichi Targets at national or sub-national levels.
+24. Key nature-based solutions interventions promoted by IUCN, (e.g. Forest Landscape Restoration, Disaster Risk Reduction, and Mangroves for the Future, river basin management and protected areas) are equipped to systematically assess and monitor the requisite in-country enabling frameworks, including legal, customary, institutional and resourcing mechanisms for implementation.
+1.5; 2.4; 3.4; 3.9; 4.7; 5a; 6a; 6b; 6.3; 6.4; 6.5; 6.6; 11.b; 11.3; 11.4; 11.5; 12.b; 12.2; 12.6; 12.8; 13.1;14.1; 14.2; 14.7; 15.a; 15.1; 15.3; 15.4; 15.5; 15.9; 16.6; 16.7 1, 2, 7, 11, 14, 15, 18,19, 20